Cray-HPE/docs-csm/operations/utility_storage/Identify_Ceph_Latency_Issues.md

     The output can provide a lot of context to potential issues causing latency.
 In the example output above, the following troubleshooting information can be observed:

-    - health - Shows latency and what daemons/OSDs are associated with it.
+    - `health` - Shows latency and what daemons/OSDs are associated with it.
-    - mds - MDS is functional, but it is in replay because of the slow ops.
+    - `mds` - MDS is functional, but it is in replay because of the slow ops.
-    - osd - All OSDs are up and in.
+    - `osd` - All OSDs are up and in.
 This could be related to a network issue or a single system issue if both OSDs are on the same box.
-    - client - Shows the amount of IO/Throughput that clients using Ceph are performing.
-If health is not set to HEALTH\_OK and traffic is passing through, then Ceph is functioning and re-balancing data because of typical hardware/network issues.
+    - `client` - Shows the amount of IO/Throughput that clients using Ceph are performing.
+If health is not set to `HEALTH_OK` and traffic is passing through, then Ceph is functioning and re-balancing data because of typical hardware/network issues.
-    - recovery - Shows recovery traffic as the system ensures all the copies of data are available to ensure data redundancy.
+    - `recovery` - Shows recovery traffic as the system ensures all the copies of data are available to ensure data redundancy.

 ## Fixes

-Based on the output from `ceph -s` (using our example above) we can correlate some information to help determine our bottleneck.
+Based on the output from `ceph -s` (using the example above), use the following guides in order to determine the bottleneck.

+### `slow_ops` for OSDs

-1. When reporting slow ops for OSDs, then it is good to find out if those OSDs are on the same node or different nodes.
+When reporting `slow ops` for OSDs, then it is good to find out if those OSDs are on the same node or different nodes.

-    1. If the OSDs are on the same node, then look at networking or other hardware-related issues on that node.
+- If the OSDs are on the same node, then look at networking or other hardware-related issues on that node.

-    1. If the OSDs are on different nodes, then investigate networking issues.
+- If the OSDs are on different nodes, then investigate networking issues.

-       1. As an initial step, restart the OSDs, if the slow ops go away and do not return, then we can investigate the logs for possible software bugs or memory issues.
+    As an initial step, restart the OSDs.

+    - If the `slow ops` go away and do not return, then investigate the logs for possible software bugs or memory issues.
-       1. If the slow ops come right back, then there is an issue with replication between the 2 OSDs which tends to be network-related.
+    - If the `slow ops` come right back, then there is an issue with replication between the two OSDs (which is usually network-related).

+### `slow_ops` for `MON`s

-1. When reporting slow ops for `MONs`, then it is typically an issue with the process.
-The most common cause is either an abrupt clock skew or a hung mon/mgr process.
+When reporting `slow ops` for `MON`s, then it is typically an issue with the process.
+The most common cause is either an abrupt clock skew or a hung `mon`/`mgr` process.
-   1. The recommended remediation is to do a rolling restart of the Ceph `MON` and `MGR` daemons.
+The recommended remediation is to do a rolling restart of the Ceph `MON` and `MGR` daemons.

 1. Get `MON` and `MGR` daemons.

     ```bash
     ceph orch ps | grep -E 'mgr|mon'
     ```

-      1. Restart each `MON` and `MGR` daemons.
+1. Restart each `MON` and `MGR` daemon.
 Make sure each daemon starts before restarting the next one.

     ```bash
     ceph orch daemon restart <daemon_name>
     ```

 1. Failover the active MDS server.

     ```bash
     ceph mds fail 0
     ```

+### `slow_ops` for MDS

-1. When reporting slow ops for MDS, then are multiple possible causes.
+When reporting `slow ops` for MDS, then are multiple possible causes.

-   1. If listed in addition to OSDs, then the root cause for this is typically the OSDs, and the process above should be used, followed by restarting the `MDS` daemons.
+- If listed in addition to OSDs, then the root cause for this is typically the OSDs;
+  The [`slow_ops` for OSDs](#slow_ops-for-osds) process should be used, followed by restarting the `MDS` daemons.

-   1. If it is only listing MDS, then restart the MDS daemons.
+- If it is only listing MDS, then restart the MDS daemons.
 If the problem persists, then examine the logs in order to determine the root cause.

-   1. See [Troubleshoot Ceph MDS reporting slow requests and failure on client](Troubleshoot_Ceph_MDS_reporting_slow_requests_and_failure_on_client.md) for additional steps to help identify MDS slow ops
+See [Troubleshoot Ceph MDS reporting slow requests and failure on client](Troubleshoot_Ceph_MDS_reporting_slow_requests_and_failure_on_client.md) for additional steps to help identify MDS `slow ops`.